manyeya/spane/README.md

 **P**arallel **A**synchronous **N**ode **E**xecution

-> Build your own automation platform, workflow builder, or embed powerful orchestration into any application.
+> Build your own automation platform, workflow builder, or embed powerful orchestration into any application. **Includes a complete React Flow-based visual workflow builder!**

 > [!WARNING]
 > **Experimental Project** - SPANE is currently an experiment and proof-of-concept.
 It is **not production-ready** and has not been battle-tested.
 Use at your own risk and expect breaking changes.

 SPANE is an embeddable workflow orchestration engine built on BullMQ and Redis.
 It's designed to be the **infrastructure layer** that could enable you to create automation platforms, visual workflow builders, and intelligent job orchestration systems - without building the complex engine from scratch.

+**What makes SPANE unique:**
+- 🎨 **Complete Visual Builder** - Includes a production-ready React Flow n8n-style workflow builder
+- 🗄️ **Database Agnostic** - Works with Postgres, MySQL, or SQLite out of the box
+- 🔌 **Fully Embeddable** - Use programmatically or with the visual UI
+- 🏗️ **Production Ready Features** - Health checks, metrics, circuit breakers, graceful shutdown

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Bun](https://img.shields.io/badge/Bun-1.0+-orange.svg)](https://bun.sh/)